Joint Verification and Reranking for Open Fact Checking Over Tables

 To understand how our model derives improvement from the addition of more tables, we compute in Table~\ref{table:gold_rank_performance} the performance of our reranking-and-verification model when TF-IDF returns the correct table at rank 1, rank 2-3, or rank 4-5.
 Immediately, we notice a much stronger improvement from using multiple tables when TF-IDF fails to correctly identify the gold table.
 This is natural, as those are exactly the cases where our model (as opposed to the baseline) has access to the appropriate information to verify or refute the claim.

 Interestingly, using three tables improves on using one table even when the gold table is not included among the top three (from $53.9\%$ to $58.2\%$), and using five tables improves on using three tables also when the gold table \textit{is} included among the top three (from $66.7\%$ to $73.1\%$).
-Manual inspection reveals than our model in many cases can rely on correlations between tables, even when the gold table has not been retrieved by TF-IDF -- if a sports team loses games in three tables, then that may give a higher probability of that team also losing in an unretrieved, hypothetical fourth table.
+Manual inspection reveals that our model in some cases relies on correlations between tables --- if a sports team loses games in three tables, then that may give a higher probability of that team also losing in an unretrieved, hypothetical fourth table.
 To test this, we apply the model in a setting where we retrieve the top five tables \textit{excluding} the gold table, and a setting where we use five random tables.